 Keeping your Economic Engine fueled and rolling and your Life Plan on track daily for success is a Choice.
 I look forward to our triumph.

-(Rossi, Certified e-PRO Trainer, Master Neuro Linguistics Practitioner (NLP), Edutainer, Humorist, Coach, Bon Vivant, owner of ROSSI Speaks, Inc., delivers presentations, facilitation, education, coaching, and management consultant to companies, corporations, associations, builders, and sales associates.
+(Rossi, Master Neuro Linguistics Practitioner (NLP), Edutainer, Humorist, Coach, Bon Vivant, owner of ROSSI Speaks, Inc., delivers presentations, facilitation, education, coaching, and management consultant to companies, corporations, associations, builders, and sales associates.
 Author of Dog Eat Dog & Vice Versa: 9 Secrets To Put The Bite Into Your Marketing.
 RealTown, Broker Agent News, Agent Direct News and Realty Times Columnist.
-Certified e-PRO trainer and GRI instructor.
-Past NAR CRS Senior Instructor and Course Creator, National Assn. of REALTORS’ convention presenter twenty two consecutive years and author of Dog Eat Dog & Vice Versa: 9 Secrets to Put the Bite Into Your Marketing.)
+Past Certified e-PRO trainer and GRI instructor.
+Past NAR CRS Senior Instructor and Course Creator, National Assn. of REALTORS’ convention presenter twenty-two consecutive years and author of Dog Eat Dog & Vice Versa: 9 Secrets to Put the Bite Into Your Marketing.)